MakinaHQ/docs/docs/concepts/machine/fee-managers.md

 ### Performance Fee

+Besides fixed fee, performance fee further incentivize the Operator depending on strategy performance, and provides ongoing support to Makina DAO.

-The `WatermarkFeeManager` implementation supports a high watermark mechanism ensures performance fees are charged only when the current share price exceeds the stored watermark.
+The `WatermarkFeeManager` implementation supports a high watermark mechanism ensures performance fee are charged only when the new share price exceeds the stored watermark.

-When the current is above the watermark, the performance fees are calculated as follows:
+When the new share price is above the watermark, the performance fee is calculated as follows:

 $$
-PerfFee = ShareSupply * (\dfrac{currentSharePrice - prevSharePrice}{newSharePrice}) * perfFeeRatio;
+PerfFee = TokenSupply * (\dfrac{newTokenPrice - prevTokenPrice}{newTokenPrice}) * perfFeeRatio;
 $$

-For example, with a perfFeeRate of 10% annual, a share supply of 1'000'000 and share price increase from 1.00 to 1.01:
+For example, with a perfFeeRate of 10% annual, a token supply of 1'000'000 and share price increase from 1.00 to 1.01:

 $$
 PerfFee = 1'000'000 * \dfrac{1.01-1.00}{ 1.01} * 0.1 = 1000